Just leave the fields blank that you don't want to search

 Jay trained as a chemist at Oxford University and completed his DPhil in Electrochemical Sensor Engineering in 2003 under the auspices of Professor Richard Compton.
 He was a Leverhulme Trust scholar with Professor Christian Amatore of the French Academy of Sciences (a former science advisor to the French President and a recipient of the Legion of Honour).
-Jay moved to Hull as a Lecturer (2005), progressing to Senior Lecturer (2011) and Reader (2019).
+Jay moved to Hull as a Lecturer (2005), progressing to Senior Lecturer (2011), Reader (2019) and Professor (2020).
 He co-founded the Department of Chemical Engineering at Hull (2012) which awards degrees accredited by the IChemE, and was an Associate Member of the Hull-York Medical School (2012-18).
 He has served on Hull University Senate and Court (2012-14), was Vice-Chair in Division 6 at International Society of Electrochemistry (2011-14), editor of RSC Specialist Periodical Reports in Electrochemistry (2011-14), and a member of the Executive Committee for the RSC Electrochemistry Group (2007-12).
-Jay has held visiting academic positions (Brazil/France) and is currently a Visiting Professor at the University of Paris.
+Jay has held visiting academic positions (Brazil/France).

 Jay teaches Chemical Engineering students at all levels.
 He has received the Hull University Union Student-led Teaching Award for 'Best Supervisor' (2015), and was shortlisted for the 'Overall Outstanding Achievement' award (2017).
 He received a Faulty Award for "Outstanding Research Collaboration" (2019) and a Faculty Excellence Award (2019), and a University Employee Excellence Award for "Enterprise and Innovation" (2019).